 Supplies you will need:

-- 12 t-shirts (I had a few extras so I could I decide which ones to use)
+- 12 t-shirts (made a few extras so I could I decide which ones to use)

 - 4 yards backing fabric

 - 4-6 yards fusible lightweight interfacing (it is not as wide as the fabric, so you need more than you think for 12 t-shirts, I had to piece scraps together)